markdown-extended/manifest/mde-manifest.md

 actually be indented, subsequent lines of the same block can either be indented or not.
 This is NOT true when the rule does not include a character (like for pre-formatted blocks - [§§](#C6a)).

-**Writer Note:** It is a good idea to always indent a block for readability.
+**Writer Note:** For a document often read "as is" as plain text, it MAY be a good idea to always indent a block for readability.

 ### A.7.
 Automatic escaping {#A7}